microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/synchronization-synchronizationjob-post-bulkupload.md

 #### Request

-The following bulk request illustrates how to update attributes of an existing Microsoft Entra user, to change the user's department and set that the user can't sign in.
-This example assumes you have configured a mapping for the **externalId**, **department** and **active** fields, and you have an existing Microsoft Entra user that has attribute matching the **externalId**.
+The following bulk request illustrates how to update attributes of an existing Microsoft Entra user, change the user's department, and disable sign-in for the user.
+This example assumes you have configured a mapping for the **externalId**, **department**, and **active** fields, and you have an existing Microsoft Entra user that has an attribute matching the **externalId**.

 <!-- {
   "blockType": "request",